-Reasonable or necessary services that require the specific training, skills, and knowledge of a chiropractor in order to diagnose, correct, or significantly improve/optimize as well as prevent deterioration or development of additional physical health conditions.
+Medically necessary services are reasonable or necessary services that require the specific training, skills, and knowledge of a chiropractor in order to diagnose, correct, or significantly improve/optimize as well as prevent deterioration or development of additional physical health conditions.
 These services require a complexity of care that can only be safely and effectively performed by or under the general supervision of a licensed chiropractor.

-- Services shall not be considered reasonable and medically necessary if; - Omitted without adversely affecting the member's condition or their quality of care - o Because it is furnished by a licensed chiropractor - If a service can be self-administered or safely and effectively carried out by an unskilled person, without the direct supervision of a chiropractor, then it cannot be regarded as a skilled service even though a licensed chiropractor actually rendered the service. - The unavailability of a competent person to provide a non-skilled service results in the non-skilled service being rendered by a chiropractor - They include repetitive activities (exercises, skill drills) which do not require a licensed chiropractor's expertise (knowledge, clinical judgment and decisionmaking abilities) and can be learned and performed by the patient or caregiver - They are activities for general fitness and flexibility, sports-specific training enhancement or general tutoring for improvement in educational performance
+- Services shall not be considered reasonable and medically necessary if: - They can be omitted without adversely affecting the member's condition or their quality of care - Simply because it is furnished by a licensed chiropractor - If a service can be self-administered or safely and effectively carried out by an unskilled person, without the direct supervision of a chiropractor, then it cannot be regarded as a skilled service even though a licensed chiropractor actually rendered the service. - The unavailability of a competent person to provide a non-skilled service resulting in the non-skilled service being rendered by a chiropractor does not make the service provided a skilled service - They include repetitive activities (exercises, skill drills) which do not require a licensed chiropractor's expertise (knowledge, clinical judgment and decisionmaking abilities) and can be learned and performed by the patient or caregiver - o They are activities for general fitness, flexibility, sports-specific training enhancement or general tutoring for improvement in academic performance

-Medically necessary care must be
+Medically necessary care must be:

-- Contractual all health care services are determined by the practitioner's contract with the payer and individual health plan benefits. - Scope of Practice all health care services are limited to the scope of practice under all applicable state and national health care boards. - Standard of Practice all health care services must be within the practitioner's generally accepted standard of practice. - Patient Safety all health care services must be delivered in the safest possible manner - Medical Service all health care services must be medical, not social or convenient, for the purpose of evaluating, diagnosing, and treating an illness, injury, or disease and its related symptoms and functional deficit.
+- Contractual all health care services are determined by the practitioner's contract with the payer and individual health plan benefits. - Within Scope of Practice all health care services are limited to the scope of practice under all applicable state and national health care boards. - Within Standard of Practice all health care services must be within the practitioner's generally accepted standard of practice. - Considerate of Patient Safety all health care services must be delivered in the safest possible manner - A Medical Service all health care services must be medical, not social or convenient, for the purpose of evaluating, diagnosing, and treating an illness, injury, or disease and its related symptoms and functional deficit. - These services must be appropriate and effective regarding type, frequency, level, duration, extent, and location of the enrollee's diagnosis or condition - Considerate of Setting all health care services must be delivered in the least intensive setting - Considerate of Cost the practitioner must deliver all health care services in the most cost-effective manner as determined by this organization, the health plan, and/or employer

-- These services must be appropriate and effective regarding type, frequency, level, duration, extent, and location of the enrollee's diagnosis or condition - Setting all health care services must be delivered in the least intensive setting - Cost the practitioner must deliver all health care services in the most cost-effective manner as determined by this organization, the health plan, and/or employer - No service should be more costly than an alternative diagnostic method or treatment that is at least as likely to provide the same diagnostic or treatment outcome - Clinical Guidelines health care services meet all of the Clinical Guidelines of this organization.
+- No service should be more costly than an alternative diagnostic method or treatment that is at least as likely to provide the same diagnostic or treatment outcome - Supported by Clinical Guidelines health care services meet all of the Clinical Guidelines of this organization.

-†Medical History
+Medical History